OpenEvalProject/evals/manuscripts/elife-54346/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/54346/elife-54346-fig5-v2.jpg)

-**Figure 5.:** gcl and Sxl mitigates the gcl phenotype.(A-B) 0–12 hr old embryos (from the cross 7BO/Y;gcl/gcl x7BO/Bin;gcl/gcl) were stained using anti-Sxl antibody and for the germline marker Vasa.
+**Figure 5.:** (A-B) 0–12 hr old embryos (from the cross 7BO/Y;gcl/gcl x7BO/Bin;gcl/gcl) were stained using anti-Sxl antibody and for the germline marker Vasa.
 7BO is a small deficiency chromosome that specifically deletes the Sxl gene.
 Embryos that stained positive for Sxl were disregarded (n = 14) since only embryos lacking Sxl and gcl are relevant in this experiment.
 Male embryos of genotype Bin/Y; gcl/gcl (A) are compared with embryos believed to be of genotype 7BO/7BO; gcl/gcl or 7BO/Y; gcl/gcl(B).
 The number of pole cells in embryos from mothers of indicated genotypes were counted and plotted (C).
 Bars represent the mean ± SD (n = 23 for 7BO/7BO; gcl/gcl, n = 19 for 7BO/Y; gcl/gcl, n = 26 for Bin/Y; gcl/gcl). ****p<0.0001 for 7BO/7BO; gcl/gcl and 7BO/Y; gcl/gcl compared to Bin/Y; gcl/gcl. p=0.03 for 7BO/7BO; gcl/gcl compared to 7BO/Y; gcl/gcl.
-Significance was determined using Welch’s two sample t-test.Figure 5—source data 1.
+Significance was determined using Welch’s two sample t-test.

-## RNAi knockdown of Sxl also ameliorates the PGC formation defects in gcl embryos
+### RNAi knockdown of Sxl also ameliorates the PGC formation defects in gcl embryos

 To confirm that ectopic activation of Sxl-Pe in gcl mutants has deleterious effects on PGCs, we also used RNAi to knockdown expression of Sxl protein. gcl mothers carrying a mat-GAL4 driver were mated to males carrying UAS-Sxl-RNAi transgene, and the embryos derived from this cross were stained with anti-Vasa antibodies to visualize PGCs.
 Figure 6 shows that RNAi knockdown of Sxl (SxlRNAi) partially suppresses the effects of the gcl mutation on PGCs.
 While all the embryos in this experiment were of identical genotype, they fell into two classes: one in which the number of PGCs in syncytial/early cellular blastoderm embryos is nearly WT and another that had few PGCs.

 ![Figure 6.](https://cdn.elifesciences.org/articles/54346/elife-54346-fig6-v2.jpg)

-**Figure 6.:** Sxl partially suppresses germ cell loss of gcl embryos.gcl;mat-GAL4 virgin females were mated with males carrying UAS-Sxl RNAi.
+**Figure 6.:** gcl;mat-GAL4 virgin females were mated with males carrying UAS-Sxl RNAi.
 Embryos derived from this cross were stained with anti-Vasa antibody to visualize PGCs (A).
 Scale bar represents 20 µm.
-Total number of PGCs were counted for each embryo from different genotypes, and a Mann–Whitney U-test was employed to analyze significant differences between wild type (WT), gcl, and gcl;Sxl (RNAiB).
-In 66% of gcl;Sxl embryos, few or no pole cells are observed, comparable to RNAigcl.
-However, in 34% of gcl;Sxl embryos, germ cell count is substantially elevated, indicating partial rescue of the RNAigcl phenotype.Figure 6—source data 1.
+Total number of PGCs were counted for each embryo from different genotypes, and a Mann–Whitney U-test was employed to analyze significant differences between wild type (WT), gcl, and gcl;SxlRNAi (B).
+In 66% of gcl;SxlRNAi embryos, few or no pole cells are observed, comparable to gcl.
+However, in 34% of gcl;SxlRNAi embryos, germ cell count is substantially elevated, indicating partial rescue of the gcl phenotype.

 A plausible explanation for this bimodal distribution is that the efficiency of rescue reflects sex-specific differences in the dose of X-linked sex-determination genes.
 Females have two copies of not only Sxl but also the XCEs responsible for activating Sxl-Pe, whereas males have only a single copy of these genes.
 Consistent with gene dose being relevant, there is a modest female-specific bias in the frequency in which we detect Sxl-Pe transcripts in gcl PBs/PGCs (Table 1).
 To test this directly, we determined the sex of the gcl and control embryos using smFISH with sis-b and Sxl probes.
 At the syncytial blastoderm stage somatic nuclei in female embryos have two dots of hybridization for both sis-b and Sxl.
 By contrast, male embryos have one dot of hybridization for sis-b and no signal for Sxl (Figure 7).
 When we stained embryos derived from the experimental cross, we observed that all embryos showing an increase in PGC formation were females (Sxl+ and two dots of sis-b signal) (Table 2, n = 59, p=0.002456).